 Last year, I watched a play dubbed Generation 25.
 It was staged at the Kigali Genocide Memorial’s amphitheatre.
 The moving performance addressed a topic that usually makes our discussions uncomfortable.
 Through the play, the cast opened up and engaged in a difficult conversation.

 This year, Rwandans and friends of Rwanda both at home and abroad are remembering and reflecting while practicing social distancing in compliance with coronavirus mitigation measures.
 Circumstances have made us more reliant on technology and media.
 Art is playing a significant role in making commemoration without gathering possible.

-Generation 25 was a masterpiece from Mashirika Performing Arts.
+Generation 25 was a moving show staged by Mashirika Performing Arts.
 Since 1997, Mashirika has been transforming raw talent into marketable skills and educating the world in the process.
 Some of the most gifted performers in Rwanda, including Malaika Uwamahoro and Honorable Edouard Bamporiki, were groomed by Mashirika.

 In a panel discussion that took place after the play, one character, namely Didier, shared his experiences growing up in a family made up of survivors on his mother’s side and perpetrators on his father’s side.
 He was raised by his surviving mother’s side of the family and didn’t meet his father until he was 14.
 He was born and raised in the absence of his fugitive father who had fled the country in an attempt to escape justice.

 Didier shared the stage with Vanessa, a young girl who lost her nuclear family and almost her entire extended family.
 Both characters represent innocent children of Rwanda dealing with the trauma brought by the aftermath of the Genocide.